liujunhui2/autossh_macos/README.md

 # autossh in Macos
-Enable ssh service with launchctl in Macos (plist) (Autossh does not automatically restart ssh after sleep, so instead ssh is used.)
+Enable ssh service with launchctl in Macos (plist) (Autossh does not automatically restart ssh after sleeping/wakeup, so instead ssh is used.)

 ## Files
 Put com.user.sshtunnel.plist in ~/Library/LaunchAgents